-Squirrels, snakes and other climbing animals are a leading cause of power disruptions in the United States.
+Squirrels, snakes, birds, and other animals are a leading cause of power disruptions in the United States.
 Substation power outages are a huge problem, and it’s not getting any better:

 When a raccoon invading a substation can knock out power to 40,000 residents (which happened in Seattle), it’s time for power producers to take action—and choose a solution uniquely suited to protecting substations.
 (Sources: Eaton 2015 Blackout Tracker, CyberSquirrel1, APPA)

 Responsible for the greatest number of substation outages across the U.S., squirrels enter substations in search of shelter and warmth—and possess the instinct to remember the best nesting sites.
 Their sheer numbers make them the greatest threat to substation security.

 Snake outages are all too common in the south and southwest regions of the U.S. Snakes enter substations in search of warmth and are often undeterred by products and techniques designed to bar entry to other animals.